Jerome- a Bangladeshi working in one of Dubai’s malls

 Jerome: That’s just a symptom of the underlying racism that exists.
 In restaurants, we are often treated as second class compared to other nationalities.
 One afternoon when I was walking down the street, and out of the window of a passing school bus flies a piece of wood which hit my feet and the boys are laughing and one shouting, "Go back to your country!"

-Ali: It is expressed more easily by the young, it exists, but it isn’t blatant among adults.
+Ali: Racism is expressed more easily by the young, it exists, but isn't as blatant among adults.

 Jerome : Really, like the giant signs that were hanging on apartments a couple years ago that read, “NO ASIANS?”